theorangepotato/programming-languages-2019/Lab1-Lambda-Calculus/README.md

 **Exercise:** Write your own lamda calculus programs and execute them.

-For now, we will go into a different direction.
+For now, instead of encoding numbers, conditionals, and recursion in the pure lambda calculus, we will go into a different direction.
 We will add features to the basic language until we have enough to compute some reasonably interesting examples.

 ## From `LambbdaNat0` to `LambdaNat1`